-In a continuing challenging economic environment the company has delivered similar revenue compared to the 2014 financial year, while at the same time costs have been well controlled.
-This result has been driven by the strong and consistent marketing efforts by staff and directors to continue to sell the message of Community Banking and grow the business through relationships with community groups.
+In a continuing challenging economic environment, the company has delivered similar revenue, but lower profit, compared to the 2015 financial year, even with a continued emphasis on ensuring costs are well controlled.
+This result, although reduced, continues to be driven by the strong and consistent marketing efforts by staff and Directors to continue to promote the Community Bank® model to grow the business through relationships with community groups.

-Given that the profit has been similar to 2014, the company has maintained its substantial community investments in grants and sponsorships to similar levels as in 2013/14 in line with it's community objectives.
+The company has maintained it's substantial community investments in grants and sponsorships to similar levels as in 2014/15 in line with it's community objectives.